 We understand that each Member has unique needs and preferences which we make every effort to satisfy.
 Unlike acute care institutions such as hospitals, the Friendly Home’s diet is liberalized based on geriatric standards.
 Your dietitian will meet with you, explain your diet as prescribed by your doctor, review any restrictions and provide individual counseling.
 Meal substitutions and alternatives are always available.

-At the Friendly Home, we practice primary care nursing, which means that the same nurses and Certified Nursing Assistants (CNAs) care for the same Members.
+At the Friendly Home, we strive to follow the primary care nursing model.
+Primary care nursing means that the same nurses and Certified Nursing Assistants (CNAs) care for the same Members.
 This approach fosters not only an environment of familiarity and camaraderie, but allows caring relationships to form between Members and staff.

 The Friendly Home does not use agency staffing at all.